cinnData/WebScraping/[WEB-02] Introduction to Python.md

 As the browser, the console can have several tabs working independently.
 To open a new tab, enter either *Cmd+T* (Macintosh) or *Ctrl+T* (Windows), or use the menu *File >> New tab with New Kernel*.
 Each of these tabs is an interface between you and a Python kernel.
 These kernels run independently.

 The console produces input prompts (such as `In[1]:`), where you can type a command and press *Return*.
-Then Python returns either an output (preceded by `Out[1]:`, a (typically long and difficult) error message, or no answer at all.
+Then Python returns either an output (preceded by `Out[1]:`), an error message, or no answer at all.
 Here is a supersimple example:

 ```
 In [1]: 2 + 2